7 Signs You’re Making A Positive Difference In The World (Even If You Think You Aren’t)

 4. You try and “reach” others

 As a result, others get to learn from their knowledge and talents.
-Many counselors, social workers, and teachers had to get out of their “comfort zone” before being able to pursue their passion: helping people.
+Many counselors, social workers, and teachers had to expand their “comfort zone” before being able to pursue their passion: helping people.

 5. You lift others up